 Be Prepared for Emergencies and Disasters

-The Federal Emergency Management Agency recommends three steps that can help citizens be prepared before an emergency occurs.
+Federal Emergency Management Agency (FEMA) recommends three steps all citizens can take in preparation of an emergency before it occurs.

 1. Get a kit.
 When preparing for an emergency, think first about the basics of survival: fresh water, food, clean air and warmth.
 The basics your kit should contain are water, food, flashlight and batteries, first aid kit, and dust masks.